 View Related Products by Product Action

-Keywords: CHPG, supplier, mGlu5, mGluR5, selective, agonist, mGlur, Group, I, Receptors, Glutamate, Metabotropic, Glutamate, (Metabotropic), Group, I, Receptors, Tocris Bioscience
+Keywords: CHPG, CHPG supplier, mGlu5, mGluR5, selective, agonist, mGlur, Group, I, Receptors, Glutamate, Metabotropic, (Metabotropic), 1049, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for CHPG include:

 Hino et al (2012) Anticonvulsive effect of paeoniflorin on experimental febrile seizures in immature rats: possible application for febrile seizures in children.
 PLoS One 7 e42920 PMID: 22916181